ACannamela/Realms/Omnibus.md

 the following effects: your character is dead, any armor hit is "broken" where the boulder touched the locations, magic items hit by the boulder are disenchanted, and any non-monetary equipment (i.e. non-enchanted weapons, bows, and shields) that is hit by the boulder is "broken."
-It is the player’s responsibility to see that items damaged this way are not used until the appropriate repair spells are cast upon them.
+It is the player's responsibility to see that items damaged this way are not used until the appropriate repair spells are cast upon them.